 - testing in production mode.

-Server configuration is one of the most important parts of the development phase during the Magento 2 migrating process.
+Server configuration is one of the most important parts of the development phase as you migrate from Magento 1.x to Magento 2.
 Because Magento’s second version is considered slower than the first one, some caching tools are essential for good performance.

 As such, we recommend Varnish, a tool that creates an extra layer between the web server and the user.
-It can cache frequently requested files into RAM, prioritizing those files that are requested more often than others.
-As RAM is faster than an SSD, it is able to return cached files in a second.
-Put simply, Varnish accelerates HTTP traffic, helping the user to see the page almost instantly, instead of long awaiting.
-Varnish can increase your site speed a thousand times.
+It accelerates HTTP traffic, helping the user to see the page almost instantly, optimizing Magento performance and visibly increasing your store’s speed.

-The data migration milestone consists of five data categories that you should move in order to complete the process.
+The Magento database migration milestone consists of five data categories that you should move in order to complete the process.
 These are:

 - product data;